ObolNetwork/obol-docs/versioned_docs/version-v1.2.0/gov/governance/contributions.md

 Cᵢ = R × pᵢ × 0.01 × 1.01

 where pᵢ is the split percentage for the i-th operator.
 We multiply by 1.01 to ensure that the full 1% contribution is accurately distributed among operators, compensating for the initial deduction of 1% from the total rewards.

-## I’m already running a mainnet Obol DV?
-What about me?

-If you are running an existing mainnet DV without the 1% split, you will not have tracked incentives and will need to deploy a new DV configuration to participate.

 ## Do I need to run my own validator to participate?